-Per the Association's Director Honoraria policy, during 2023, directors of the Association received a monthly stipend (honoraria) based on their position as compensation for their services.
+Per the Association's Director Honoraria policy, during 2024, directors of the Association received a monthly stipend (honoraria) based on their position as compensation for their services.
 Each director received \$1,300 per month.
 The Board Chair and Committee Chairs received \$2,400 and \$1,500, respectively, per month.
-The Financial Expert(s) received \$1,600 per month and Committee Chair and Financial Expert dual roles received \$3,000 per month.
+The Financial Expert(s) and Committee Chair dual roles received \$3,000 per month.
 In addition, directors are paid a per diem of \$150 for attending official meetings outside of regularly scheduled meetings.
-In 2023, no such meetings were held, so no per diems were paid.